ADD CONDITION

 What is TopCare Honey Lemon Cough Drops used for?

-TopCare Honey Lemon Cough Drops temporarily relieve cough as may occur with a cold, and occasional minor irritation and sore throat.
+TopCare Honey Lemon Cough Drops temporarily relieve cough as may occur with a cold, as well as occasional minor irritation and sore throat.

 Yes, if your sore throat is severe, persists for more than 2 days, or is accompanied by fever, headache, rash, swelling, nausea, or vomiting, consult a doctor promptly.